U.S. judge orders RBS unit stop using software in copyright case

-NEW YORK (Reuters) - A U.S. judge ordered a unit of Royal Bank of Scotland Group Plc on Friday to stop using a key piece of software used for its trade finance business after finding the bank liable for copyright infringement.
+NEW YORK, May 9 (Reuters) - A U.S. judge ordered a unit of Royal Bank of Scotland Group Plc on Friday to stop using a key piece of software used for its trade finance business after finding the bank liable for copyright infringement.

 U.S. District Judge Katherine Forrest in Manhattan entered a permanent injunction requiring RBS’s ABN Amro unit to stop using the BankTrade software within a year, and not to use it to process new trade finance transactions received 60 days from now.